omarlila/Summar/README.md

 ```

 ### 4. Configure environment variables
-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory with the following configuration:

+**Important:** Make sure all values align with your custom setup and the models downloaded by `start_ollama.bat`:

 ```env
 # Ollama Configuration